 - postcss-color-function – PostCSS plugin to transform W3C CSS color function to more compatible CSS.

-Actually, this would not be needed if only aboslute paths are used, but it was neccessary to create relative paths as the task is speedier that way.
-(Tested on MacBook Pro i5/8GB RAM/SSD)
+Actually, this would not be needed if only absolute paths are used, but it was necessary to create relative paths as the task is faster that way.

 Additional gulp tasks